Dihedral twist liquid models from emergent Majorana fermions

-When the degree $k$ is even, dihedral gauge theories $D^{[u,v,w]}(D_k)$ are classified by the Dijkgraaf-Witten invariant $[u,v,w]$ in $H^3(D_k,U(1))=\mathbb{Z}_k\times\mathbb{Z}_2\times\mathbb{Z}_2$.
-Their $f$-symbols can be identified with the cocycle representative $\xi^3_{u,v,w}$ in \eqref{repH3DkevenU1}, The solution to the hexagon equation \eqref{hexagoneq} can be chosen to be~\cite{footnoteDkGTeven} \begin{widetext} \end{widetext} Here, $A_i=0,1$ and $a_i\in(-k/2,k/2]\cap\mathbb{Z}$ label group elements $g_i=(A_i,a_i)=\mu^{A_i}m^{a_i}$ in $D_k$.
+Here, $A_i=0,1$ and $a_i\in(-k/2,k/2]\cap\mathbb{Z}$ label group elements $g_i=(A_i,a_i)=\mu^{A_i}m^{a_i}$ in $D_k$.
 The square brackets $[\ast]_k$ and $[\ast]_2$ wrap the numbers back to the appropriate ranges, $(-k/2,k/2]$ for the former and $0,1$ for the latter, by respectively adding or subtracting $k$ or 2 if necessary.
 Like the previous case, the Dijkgraaf-Witten invariants $u,v,w$ have periodicities $k,2,2$ respectively because $r_{k,0,0}$, $r_{0,2,0}$ and $r_{0,0,2}$ are $(2k)^{\mathrm{th}}$ roots of unity and can be absorbed by attaching gauge charges.
 The dyons and their quantum dimensions and topological spins are listed in table~\ref{tab:dyonsDkeven} under the deformation phases $\vartheta_g=r^{gg}$ The modular $S$-matrix can be computed with the help of the character table~\ref{tab:charactersDkeven} and by substituting the exchange phases \eqref{rDkeven} in \eqref{DGTSmatrix}.
 It is presented in table~\ref{tab:SDkeven}.

 The dihedral gauge theories encountered in this article include $D^{[n/2,0,0]}(D_n)$ for $n\equiv0$ modulo 8, and $D^{[n/2,1,1]}(D_n)$ for $n\equiv4$ modulo 8 (see \eqref{Dkorbifolds}).
 The Dijkgraaf-Witten invariants $[u,v,w]\in\mathbb{Z}_k\times\mathbb{Z}_2\times\mathbb{Z}_2$ are fixed by the subgroup inclusion $i:\mathbb{Z}_n\hookrightarrow D_n$ and the (non-canonical) injections $j_0,j_1:\mathbb{Z}_2\to D_n$ into the two inequivalent reflections in $D_n$ (see \eqref{Dkevengroupextension}).
 The inclusion/injections induce the restriction homomorphisms in the group cohomology level $i^\ast:H^3(D_n,U(1))\to H^3(\mathbb{Z}_n,U(1))=\mathbb{Z}_n$ and $j_0^\ast,j_1^\ast:H^3(D_n,U(1))\to H^3(\mathbb{Z}_2,U(1))=\mathbb{Z}_2$ (see \eqref{HDkevenhomo}), all being surjective in this case and extract $i^\ast[u,v,w]=[u]$, $j_0^\ast[u,v,w]=[v]$ and $j_1^\ast[u,v,w]=[w]$ (see \eqref{Dkevenrestrictions}).
 The invariant $[u]=[n/2]$ is fixed by the $D^{[n/2]}(\mathbb{Z}_{n/2})$ theory in \eqref{Zkorbifolds} when $n\equiv0$ modulo 4, while $[v]=[w]=[0]$ (or $[1]$) is fixed by $D^{[0]}(\mathbb{Z}_2)$ (or $D^{[1]}(\mathbb{Z}_2)$) in \eqref{Z2orbifoldseven} when $n\equiv0$ (resp.~$n\equiv4$) modulo 8.
 From \eqref{deformationDkeven}, the two $\mathbb{Z}_2$ invariants dictate the topological spins of the $\mathbb{Z}_2$ fluxes $([\mu],\zeta^{\lambda_1,\lambda_2})$ and $([\mu m],\zeta^{\lambda_1,\lambda_2})$ to be bosonic/fermionic (or semionic) when $n\equiv0$ (resp.~$n\equiv4$) modulo 8.
 Choosing the Dijkgraaf-Witten invariants $(u,v,w)=(-n/2,0,0)$ or $(-n/2,1,1)$, the topological spins of the $\mathbb{Z}_k$ fluxes $[m^j]$ are $\vartheta_{m^j}=e^{-\pi ij^2/n}$, which match with that of the $D^{[n/2]}(\mathbb{Z}_n)$ gauge theory.